nerves-project/nerves/docs/Getting Started.md

 ## Building and deploying firmware

-Once the dependencies are fetched, you can build a Nerves Firmware (a bundle that contains a minimal Linux platform and your application, packaged as an OTP release).
-The first time you ask any dependencies or your application to compile, Nerves will fetch the System and Toolchain from one of our cache mirrors.
+Once you have installed your project dependencies you can build a Nerves Firmware bundle.
+This bundle contains a minimal Linux platform and your application packaged as an OTP release.

+The first time you compile your application or it's dependencies Nerves will fetch the System and Toolchain from one of our cache mirrors.
 These artifacts are cached locally in `~/.nerves/artifacts` so they can be shared across projects.

 For remote deployment information, see "How do I push firmware updates remotely?" in the [FAQ](FAQ.md#how-do-i-push-firmware-updates-remotely).

 > #### Deleting cached artifacts {: .tip}
 >
-> It is always OK to `rm -fr ~/.nerves`.
-The consequence is that the archives
+> Running `rm -fr ~/.nerves` is a safe operation as any archives
-> that you're using will need to be re-downloaded when you run `mix deps.get`.
+> that you're using will be re-downloaded when you next run `mix deps.get`.

 ### Create the firmware bundle